JorgeGilAlegreUJI/king-test/README.md

 Enclosed is the C++ source code for a simple messaging service application with a command-line interface.
 It can perform 4 operations:

-1. Add a new user
+1.    add a new user
 2. Send a user a message
 3. Receive all messages for a user
 4. Quit